pavelm14/Eudaminae_phylogeny/bioinformatics/installations/SECAPR.md

 From now on the name of the environment would be `secapr` and not `secapr_env`.
 Thus, to activate the pipeline, type `source activate secapr`.

+### References
+- Andermann et al. (2018) SECAPR—a bioinformatics pipeline for the rapid and user-friendly processing of targeted enriched Illumina sequences, from raw reads to alignments.
+PeerJ 6: e5175.
+DOI: [10.7717/peerj.5175](https://doi.org/10.7717/peerj.5175)